Ticonn hi vis class 2 safety review: Ticonn Hi Vis Class 2 Safety T Shirt Pocket Review

 What the listing commits to: ansi class 2; chest pocket; short sleeve; reflective striping.
 The Class 2 rating is the load-bearing spec — it's what an inspector reads off the garment label, and it determines which job requirements this garment can satisfy on its own.
 Size and color options run on the linked Amazon listing rather than as separate stocked variants.

 Fit guidance for hi-vis safety shirts follows the outer-layer rule: only visible material counts toward compliance, so this garment earns its keep worn as the outermost layer.
 Order roomy enough that reflective bands sit where the certification assumes and nothing binds when you reach overhead.
-Browse the full lineup in the Hi-Vis Shirts collection to compare against everything we stock.
+Browse the full lineup in the Hi-Vis Shirts collection to compare against everything we cover.

 Where It Falls Short